 I write accessible literary fiction in French and English, weaving in narratives and viewpoints, and exploring themes, such as grief, loss, projection, manipulation, and deceit.

 All my stories contain an element of suspense, without providing all the answers, and raise questions which, I believe, are relevant to our shared human experience.

-I’m passionate about writing, whether it's novels or short stories.
+Whether novels or short stories, I’m passionate about writing.
 I love developing the psychology of my characters, crafting the plot as I write, while letting the story, at times, take me by surprise.
-Creating stories to share with others has not only given me joy, but also strength and confidence in myself.

 I mentor aspiring writers and have led six-week creative writing courses, as well as workshops, with Cambridge Community Arts (CCA) and the Workers’ Educational Association (WEA).
-I am currently running online workshops in central Cambridge.
 I've also designed an online writing course.